balloosnafoo/no-kicker/README.md

 During this phase I will implement viewing functionality so that users can see all of their leagues, and the names of the teams in the league in backbone views.
 Data will be served by api controllers in JSON, which will be made during this phase.
-I will also implement a method on the League model that generates the seasons matchups.
+This requires creation of league invitations and validations to check that the league is public or the user is invited.

 [Details][phase-two]